hamidrgh/EnsembleTools/docs/introduction.rst

     analysis.reduce_features(method='tsne', perplexity_vals = [10, 50, 100], circular=True, range_n_clusters=range(2,10,1))

 Once the data transformation pipeline is completed, the Visualization class is instantiated to analyse the results.
-In the example below, the figure is saved in the data directory.
+In the example below, the figure is saved in the output directory.

 .. code-block:: python